edsonayllon/healthraise-io/whitepaper.md

 The biggest issue in medicine isn't a needed innovation in technology.
 The biggest problem in medicine is financing.
 Institutions researching new medical cures and technologies do their research on the funding of others.
 Likewise, individuals require funding as well.
-In 2010, there were [~50 million Americans](https://saylordotorg.github.io/text_social-problems-continuity-and-change/s16-04-problems-of-health-care-in-the.html) without financial health coverage.
+In 2010, there were [~50 million Americans](https://saylordotorg.github.io/text_social-problems-continuity-and-change/s16-04-problems-of-health-care-in-the.html) without healthcare coverage.

 Healthraise.io offers a social platform for healthcare funding, whether it's an organization providing children chemotherapy or an individual recently laid off their job who was told they developed diabetes by their doctor.